volodya-lombrozo/newsman/docs/do-you-trust-me.md

 - Enable 'spring' Integration Test in pom.xml by adding support for various Java features [#488]
 ```

-Moreover, sometimes AI can be smart enough to improve the report even without any special instructions from us.
+Moreover, sometimes AI is smart enough to improve the report even without any special instructions from us.
-For example, once it was able to group a list of separate issues with similar content and purpose.
+For example, once it was able to group a list of separate issues with similar content.

 ```txt
 opeo-maven-plugin: